Intrivus/Aseductor/README.md

     + After opening the script, close the browser tab that open at the start and type "skip" into the command prompt.
 You will see some errors but it is fine

 # Notes
-- The script automatically compile aseprite in C:/aseprite/build/bin
+- The script automatically compile aseprite to C:/aseprite/build/bin
 - You can delete the "deps" and the "aseprite" folder in "C:/" after finish compiling if you already moved the program
 - Remember to keep "Skia Windows" folder for future updates and you can delete the "Aseprite" folder in "Compressed"
 - The reason why I don't make it automatically install the Aseprite source code because you can install any versions you like